 The mark read: “A New Beginning: April 2020”

-We walked into the kitchen and picked up that tomato, onion, cutting board, and the old paring knife that Mom always used, walked back to the dining room, plopped them on the table, and started to stare.
-First we noticed the bright reflections on the tomato, created by the light from the window.
-Then we noticed the deep dark shadows on the table, which made the base of the tomato and onion almost indistinguishable from the table itself.
-We just gazed at big shapes, no detail.
-Then the pen found its way into our hand, and we were amazed at the trail it left behind, as two eyes and a hand figure-skated together over each nook and cranny.
-We smiled, thinking how curious it is that this talented pen is the very same one we used to create the grocery list that reminded us to buy those exact vegetables.
+Then the pen found its way into our hand, and we were amazed at the trail it left behind on the paper, as two eyes and a hand figure-skated together over each nook and cranny.
+We smiled, thinking how curious it is that this talented pen is the very same one we had used to create the grocery list that reminded us to buy those exact vegetables.

-Then suddenly we notice we are bored, so we stop, and look at what we have done.
+Then suddenly we notice we are almost bored, so we stop, and look at what we have done.
 We are not all that impressed, yet we are somehow more contented than we were before we began.
-Then if we are very brave, we take that knife and make a sacrificial offering of that lovely tomato and onion, letting them transform into food for nourishment as well as food for thought.
+Then if we are very brave, we gather up our still life, walk back to the kitchen, take that knife and make a sacrificial offering of that lovely tomato and onion, letting them transform into food for bodily nourishment as well as food for thought.

 Developing Loyalty to Nourishing Habits